gnanasekar6914/nmon-for-splunk/docs/about.rst

 The core Application available on Splunk base requires Splunk 6.2.x or superior to operate normally (in distributed deployments, only search heads requires Splunk 6.2.x)

-The last release compatible with Splunk 6.x can be downloaded here: `Link text <https://splunkbase.splunk.com/app/1753/release/1.4.91/agree/>`_
+The last release compatible with Splunk 6.x can be downloaded here: https://splunkbase.splunk.com/app/1753/release/1.4.91/agree/

 The PA-nmon add-on available in the resources directory of the core Application is designed to be installed in indexers (clusters or standalone), it is compatible with Splunk 6.x (Splunk 5.x shall not be used as the App intensively uses Data Model acceleration which is not available in Splunk 5.x and prior)